A robust approach for ROC curves with covariates: Introduction

 In practical situations, the discriminatory effectiveness of the biomarker may be improved by several factors.
 Thus, when for each individual there is additional information contained in measured covariates, it is sensible to include them in the ROC analysis.
 Through examples Pepe (2003) illustrates how the discriminatory capability of a test is improved by the presence of covariates.
 For an overview on this topic, we refer to Pardo-Fern\'andez \textsl{et al}.
 (2014).
 In brief, we may say that the information registered all along the covariates may impact the discrimination capability of the ROC curve.
 In this situation, in order to have a deeper comprehension of the effect of the covariates, it would be advisable to incorporate this additional covariates information to the ROC analysis instead of considering a \textsl{joint} ROC curve, that may lead to oversimplification.
 This issue can be accomplished in different ways.
 In the direct methodology, the ROC curve is directly regressed onto the covariates by means of a generalized linear model.
 Among others, Alonzo and Pepe (2002), Pepe (2003) and Cai (2004) follow this approach.
 In contrast, in the induced methodology, the markers distribution in each population is modelled separately in terms of the covariates and just after, the induced ROC curve is computed.
 The papers by Pepe (1998), Faraggi (2003), Gonz\'alez-Manteiga \textsl{et al.} (2011) and Rodr\'{\i}guez-\'Alvarez \textsl{et al.} (2011a) go in this direction.
 Besides, In\'acio de Carvalho \textsl{et al.} (2013) follow a Bayesian nonparametric approach to fit covariate--dependent ROC curves using probability models in each population, while Rodr\'{\i}guez-\'Alvarez \textsl{et al.} (2011b) perform a comparative study of the direct and induced methodologies.
-In such case, if we denote as $\bX_D$ and $\bX_H$ the covariates for the disease and healthy populations, the conditional ROC curve is defined as
+From now on, we denote as $\bX_D$ and $\bX_H$ the covariates for the disease and healthy populations and we assume that they have the same dimension.
+In such case, for any $\bx$ in the common support of $\bX_D$ and $\bX_H$, the conditional ROC curve is defined as

 where $F_{j}(\cdot|\bx)$ stands for conditional distribution of $Y_j|\bX_j=\bx$, $j=H, D$.
 In this paper, we focus on the latter approach through a general regression model.

 The general methodology to estimate the conditional ROC curve consists in a plug--in procedure where estimators of the regression and of the variance functions together with empirical distribution and quantile function estimators based on the residuals are plugged into the general expression of the conditional ROC curve.
 Pepe (1997, 1998, 2003), Faraggi (2003), Gonz\'alez-Manteiga \textsl{et al.} (2011) propose estimators that implement these ideas.
 Since most of these estimators are based on classical least squares procedures or local averages, they may be very sensitive to anomalous data or small deviations from the model assumptions.
 The bi--normal model, in which both populations are assumed to be normal, is a very popular choice to fit a ROC curve and one justification for its broad use is its robustness.
 The term robustness may have different interpretations; in fact, Gon\c{c}ales \textsl{et al.} (2014) discuss the scope of the so--called robustness in the ROC curve scenario.
 Walsh (1997) performs a simulation study that shows that the bi--normal estimator is sensitive to model misspecifications and to the location of the decision thresholds.